-Point in time restore: Point-in-time-restore uses automatic database backups to recover a database in a pool to a specific point in time.
+Point-in-time restore uses automatic database backups to recover a database in a pool to a specific point in time.
 See Point-In-Time Restore

-Geo-restore: Geo-restore provides the default recovery option when a database is unavailable because of an incident in the region where the database is hosted.
+Geo-restore provides the default recovery option when a database is unavailable because of an incident in the region where the database is hosted.
 See Restore an Azure SQL Database or failover to a secondary

 Creating a new SQL Database elastic pool using the Azure portal

 There are two ways you can create an elastic pool in the Azure portal.

 Go to the Azure portal to create an elastic pool.
 Search for and select Azure SQL.